 Life RaftOn board every boat should be a life raft that is suitable for the capacity of the vessel.
 A life raft is one of the most important pieces of safety equipment on board that has been designed, tested, and approved to save your life in the event that you must abandon ship.

 EPIRB (Emergency Position Indicating Radio Beacon)These devices are lightweight, compact, easy to use, and mandatory to carry on every ship that instantly summons help and provides your precise location.
 When activated, EPIRBs use satellites and earth stations to notify Coast Guard and local search and rescue teams of your emergency over two separate frequencies (406MHz and 121.5MHz).
+The newest models are now equipped with AIS (Automatic Identification System).

 Personal Locator Beacon (PLB)A PLB broadcasts a satellite distress signal to Coast Guards with a separate signal sent to local search and rescue units to pinpoint your location.
 Its small size allows several to fit easily into emergency bags or clipped onto lifejackets that improves your chances of being rescued quickly if you become separated in the water.
+ACR now has a PLB with AIS integration.
+Not only will this unit transmit to the Coast Guard, but it will also send an AIS signal to any surrounding vessels equipped with an AIS receiver.

-Life jackets are designed to keep you from drowning, and is one of the most essential items on any trip while out in the ocean.
+Life jackets are designed to keep you from drowning and is one of the most essential items on any trip while out in the ocean.
 A life jacket can easily save your life if rough weather or high winds send you into the water, that helps maintain your body temperature and keep you warm while awaiting rescue.

 The ability to hail other ships is very important when boating.
 If you find yourself in trouble, you can call for help long before serious rescue is needed.
 VHF radios allow other boats who find you in their way to discuss the way you plan to pass one another, and for you to hear other boats calling for help.